Gizmodiat/AMANDE/README.md

 Replace the example token `token="enter_yours"` with your own token in the LDlink.R file:
 `gedit system/LDlink.R`

 Create a 'GTEx_for_AMANDE' folder.
-Select tissues of interest by  creating symbolic links in this folder from tissues in the 'GTEx_for_AMANDE' folder.
+Select tissues of interest by  creating symbolic links in this folder from tissues in the 'GTExv8_AMANDE_FORMAT' folder.
 To perform analysis on whole blood and testis for example, enter:
 `cd path_to_GTEx_for_AMANDE`
 `ln -s path_to_GTExv8_AMANDE_FORMAT/GTEx_Analysis_v8_eQTL_all_associations_Whole_Blood`